 Hopefully, you will find a few meetings that can change formats to allow people to interact with the content asynchronously.

 If not, if you are in a job that just has meetings as a part of your life, hopefully, the information included in this blog can help you improve the meetings so that the purpose of the meeting is achieved by the time the meeting is over.

 Nothing is more demoralizing than spending all day in meetings, knowing that most meetings never came close to achieving their stated goal.

 You aren’t alone.

 If it makes you feel any better, thousands of people are suffering through a needless meeting with you at any given time.

 However, you can make a difference in your organization.

 You can be the liberator for all of your colleagues by taking action.

 You do not have to be the boss.
-And, you do not have to ask questions in a confrontational way.
+And you do not have to ask questions in a confrontational way.
 Just start encouraging your colleagues to think about when a meeting is the best option… and when it is not.

-Lead by example by using the 2X2 framework above when you are trying to connect and share information with, or retrieve information from, your colleagues.
+Lead by example by using the 2X2 framework above when trying to connect and share information with, or retrieve information from, your colleagues.
 Heck, share this blog post if you think it will help!